rniemeyer/knockout-attributeBinder/README.md

 ## What is this plugin?

-The `knockout-attributeBinder` is a custom binding provider for Knockout that allows you to create bindings from any `data-` attributes and can map all of the existing Knockout bindings to use this syntax.
+The `knockout-attributeBinder` is a custom binding provider for Knockout that allows you to create bindings from any `data-` (by default) attributes and can map all of the existing Knockout bindings to use this syntax.

 This allows you to add bindings like: